forrestxu123/Android-Framework-System-Design/README.md

  <a name="a2"></a>

 ### 1.2 Unix Domain Socket(UDS)
-UDS facilitate efficient and bidirectional communication between processes on the same host, operating locally for minimal latency and enhanced performance.
-UDS supports zero-copy mechanisms, pointing processes to the same file descriptor in the global file table, reducing data duplication during exchange.
-Through access modes that define permissions, UDS offer a secure and reliable means for seamless collaboration among local processes.
+UDS facilitate efficient and bidirectional communication between the local processes.
+UDS supports zero-copy mechanisms,  reducing data duplication copy during exchange.
+DS offer a secure data access protection through access modes that define permissions.
 Unix Domain Sockets (UDS) play a crucial role in the Android system.
-For instance, Android utilizes BitTube mechanism whcih is based on UDS to transmit VSYNC information from the Hardware Abstraction Layer (HAL) to SurfaceFlinger, as well as from SurfaceFlinger to the calling applications.
-This demonstrates the versatility and significance of UDS in facilitating inter-process communication within the Android framework.
+For instance, Android utilizes BitTube mechanism whcih is based on UDS to transmit VSYNC information from the Hardware Abstraction Layer (HAL) to SurfaceFlinger.

 #### 1.2.1 UDS Design Diagram
 In the Unix Domain Socket (UDS) design diagram below, the workflow includes the following steps: